Nicollet Mall: History

 By the beginning of the 20th century, Nicollet Avenue had defined itself as the city's primary shopping street, as department stores such as G.W.
 Hale Dry Goods Co. (opening 1867), Donaldson's (1881), and Dayton's (1902) all opened on this stretch.
 Elizabeth Quinlan, the first woman clothing buyer in the country, opened her store in the Young–Quinlan Building, also on Nicollet.

 The first commercial district in Minneapolis centered on the intersection of Nicollet and Hennepin Avenues, an area known as Bridge Square and later the Gateway District.
 As the city grew and the area became more congested, businesses started moving south from Washington Avenue.
 When Bridge Square arose in 1906, residents bought hay, dry goods, and supplies at the city market and small stores on Hennepin and Nicollet.
 Gateway Park replaced the Square in 1913, a green center with a classical pavilion, but was later razed in 1953.
 Until demolition began in 1959, most of Gateway District remained: a notorious skid row, two parks, large commercial buildings, and hundreds of businesses.
 The district was seen as suffering from social problems due to the number of flophouses, pawnshops, burlesque theaters, and bars in addition to a high crime rate.

 With hopes to solve these problems, city officials began ordering improvements on the area in the 1950s, culminating in the Gateway Center Urban Renewal project, which was approved in 1958 by unanimous City Council vote.
 Demolition began in 1959.
 Simultaneously, American shopping habits had begun changing in the mid-20th century, resulting in shopping centers moving to the suburbs.
 Southdale Center, the nation's first modern enclosed shopping mall, opened in neighboring Edina in 1956.
 In response, several efforts were undertaken in order to help downtown compete for retail.
 One was the construction of the renowned skyway system; the second was the creation of Nicollet Mall.

 In 1962 the Downtown Council adopted a plan for the mall that was approved by the Minneapolis City Council.
-The project began construction in 1967 and complete on November 1967 at a cost of $3.875 million.
+The project began construction in 1967 and complete in November 1967 at a cost of $3.875 million.
 The mall was originally an eight block, 3,200 feet, stretch of Nicollet Avenue that was converted into a curving, tree-lined mall closed to automobile traffic, with an 80-foot right-of-way.
 The mall was later renovated in 1990 with parts of the underground portion being rebuilt at a cost of $22 million.
 The original mall had a curvilinear "S" curve alignment with a road width of 24 feet, while the renovated mall has a "C" curve alignment.
 The 1967 design was done by Lawrence Halprin Associates, while the 1990 redesign was done by BRW, Inc.

 The summer of 2015 started a two-year, $50-million renovation of the mall.
-The improvements will add much more green space, pedestrian amenities and connectivity to surroundings.
+The improvements added additional green space, pedestrian amenities and connectivity to surroundings.
+The redesign was led by James Corner Field Operations who also helped design the High Line in New York City.
+The mall reopened in November 2017.